The Theatre School > Conservatory > Undergraduate Conservatory > Costume Design

 The Theatre School’s Bachelor of Fine Arts (BFA) degree in costume design gives students the opportunity to explore and expand their artistic and visual expression while providing practical experience.
 Modeled after a professional designer’s process, the program allows students to visualize the world of plays through the garments and clothing the actors wear while collaborating with directors, dramaturgs, other designers and technicians, and our professional costume shop staff.

 Students learn from a distinguished award-winning faculty of professional designers and artists, both in the classroom and through individual guidance and advising during production work.
 Students receive formal and informal feedback from faculty through portfolio presentations and exhibits of their work each year.

 Request InformationVisit The Theatre School

-The first year curriculum is taken in collaboration with lighting design and scenic design students and is an immersion into the culture of production and design.
+The first year curriculum is taken in collaboration with other design/technology majors and is an immersion into the culture of production and design.
 Students explore common themes and approaches to thinking metaphorically and abstractly with an appreciation of design as an aesthetic distinct from the other arts, and awareness of design considerations as manifested in theatrical productions.
-Students also begin their four-year drawing progression and take course work in costume technology and stage make-up in The Makeup Shop.
-Students complete three production crew assignments which will usually include one or two assignments in their area of study and one or two in another area of production.
+Students also begin their four-year drawing progression and take course work in costume technology and stage make-up in the makeup shop.
+Students will complete three production crew assignments during their first year, usually including one or two assignments in their area of study and one or two in another area of production.

 Second year students move into the specific costume design curriculum and focus on the vocabulary and historical precedent of costuming while developing creative responses to plays and characters.
 Students continue their drawing progression with rendering and explore period style elements through a survey of art, architecture, fashion, and furniture.
 Costume Technology coursework focuses on the history of clothing construction.
 Students work on three productions as assistant costume designers to third and fourth year students.